 Discussion

 The aim of this study was to compare bioinformatic tools and barcodes used to describe fungal communities in different fermented foods.
 Choosing the most robust barcode marker for accurate description of fungal communities is crucial.
 However, various challenges/biases have to be addressed or taken into account for their accurate characterization such as incompleteness of reference databases, low taxonomic depth and PCR amplification biases.
 In addition, dedicated pipelines also need to be evaluated.
 In the present study, we built mock fungal communities that gathered the most representative species of fermented meat, cheese, sourdough bread and grape must (wine).
-These mock communities were used to compare the performances of the main bioinformatics tools available to the scientific community (FROGS, USEARCH, QIIME and DADA2) as well as a combination of DADA2 and FROGS using reads obtained from four commonly used barcodes for fungal community assessment, i.e. ITS1, ITS2, D1D2 of the rDNA as well as RPB2.
+These mock communities were used to compare the performances of the main bioinformatic tools available to the scientific community (FROGS, USEARCH, QIIME and DADA2) as well as a combination of DADA2 and FROGS using reads obtained from four commonly used barcodes for fungal community assessment, i.e. ITS1, ITS2, D1D2 of the rDNA as well as RPB2.
 In addition, to compare these bioinformatic pipelines, we built an in-house database of barcode sequences as many sequences from major fungal species found in these fermented foods were missing in currently available databases.
 Finally, after selecting the best bioinformatic pipeline, we compared the performances of these four barcodes using real fermented food samples.

 In the first part of this study, we compared several commonly used bioinformatic tools.
 By combining the denoising step of DADA2 followed by the FROGS pipeline, we defined a “universal” pipeline for all barcodes.
 It combines the advantages of FROGS (dealing with all amplicon lengths) and those of denoising approaches (best resolution and stable ASVs to compare datasets from different studies).
 Our pipeline avoids the pitfall of other tools in which targeting short barcodes rather than long ones is required (Brandon-Mong et al., 2015; Leray et al., 2013).